 But how about if we slow things down and invite our kids to help?
 Even toddlers can operate a two-handle apple slicer with supervision.
 And what if we turned Rosh Hashanah apples and honey into an edible craft?
 The kids get a

-Don’t forget the special apple and honey blessings.
-Print the template below to keep near the Rosh Hashanah table or glue it to an Apple-Print Blessings Placemat (see this project at Kveller).
+Don’t forget the ּspecial apples and honey blessing.
+Print the pdf below to keep near the Rosh Hashanah table or glue it to an Apple-Print Blessings Placemat (a paint version or a non-paint version).
 Blessings— including the one we only use for Rosh Hashanah—turn a sweet treat into a mindful ritual.

 To go deeper into the seasonal meaning of this custom, you can take kids to pick apples at an orchard and buy local honey.
 The outing can become an annual tradition (and photo op) your kids will remember.
 Plus, it supports local agriculture and shows where foods come from.
 Win-win.

 Try a taste test with different apple and honey varieties.
 You’ll need multiple apple bowls to hold the honeys…